-NTT (Nippon Telegraph and Telephone) is Japan's main telecommunications operator, and still one of the top four globally by revenues.
+NTT (Nippon Telegraph and Telephone) is Japan's main telecommunications operator, and still one of the biggest globally by revenues.
 What was once a virtual monopoly in domestic fixed line, mobile and internet connections has steadily been eroded, but it remains Japan's most important operator by far.
-Its most dynamic and most profitable arm is part-public mobile subsidiary NTT DoCoMo, whose wireless internet service i-mode was an early global pioneer in high-speed mobile technology in the days before even 3G.
-Domestic competition has become intense as a result of aggressive expansion by main competitors KDDI and Softbank, but DoCoMo remains the local leader with more than 76m mobile customers (around 45% share).
-FLET'S is the group's main broadband and ADSL service, with 21m connections.
+Its most dynamic and most profitable arm is mobile subsidiary NTT DoCoMo, whose wireless internet service i-mode was an early global pioneer in high-speed mobile technology in the days before even 3G.
+Domestic competition has become intense as a result of aggressive expansion by main competitors KDDI and Softbank, but DoCoMo remains the local leader with more than 80.3m mobile customers (around 45% share) by early 2020.
+FLET'S is the group's main fixed line broadband service, partnered by Hikari fibre-optic cable.
+Between them, the two services have in excess of 21.7m connections.
 Like many Japanese companies, NTT relies heavily on the domestic market.
 It has made a number of minority investments in neighbouring countries, a strategy designed to keep it top of the telecoms pile in the Far East.
 However, its main international business is in corporate data and IT services.
 In 2016, it paid $3bn to acquire Dell's US-based IT services division, now absorbed into its NTT Data division.
-As a result, in 2019, NTT took over from Verizon as lead sponsor of America's IndyCar motor racing league.
+As a result, in 2019, NTT took over from Verizon as lead sponsor of America's IndyCar motor racing league and also partners Major Leage Baseball.
 Attempts to establish a presence in Western consumer mobile markets in the late 1990s and early 2000s through investments in local operators including AT&T Wireless and KPN were spectacularly unsuccessful, eventually costing the group more than $10bn in goodwill write-offs.
-Revenues for ye Mar 2018 reached record highs of approx $106.5bn; DoCoMo accounted for around $37.3bn.
-Former group strategy chief Jun Sawada was promoted to CEO in 2018.
-The company was created in 1952 by US occupying forces to rebuild Japan's war-damaged telephone network, after the model of AT&T. A state-owned monopoly for almost 30 years, it was eventually privatised in 1985.
+Group revenues for ye Mar 2020 reached record highs equivalent to approx $109.2bn, with net profit of approx $7.8bn.
+DoCoMo accounted for around $42.7bn in revenues.
+Currently NTT itself holds around two-thirds of DoCoMo's equity with the rest publicly quoted.
+In 2020, though, it was reported to be considering an offer to buyout minority and public shareholders in DoCoMo to take full control.
+Former group strategy chief Jun Sawada was promoted to group CEO in 2018.
+NTT was originally created in 1952 by US occupying forces to rebuild Japan's war-damaged telephone network, after the model of AT&T. A state-owned monopoly for almost 30 years, it was eventually privatised in 1985, though the government retains around a third of equity.

 Who are the competitors of NTT?
 The main customers in domestic telecoms are KDDI (with around 31% of domestic mobile) and Softbank (24%).
 See Telecoms Sector Index for other companies